-- Read a book or magazine on genealogy (family history) - there are lots available from libraries and bookshops, to give you an idea of what sources you may need and the information you can expect to get from them.
+- Read a book or magazine on genealogy (family history).
+There are lots available from libraries and bookshops.
+These can give you an idea of what sources you may need and the information you can expect to get from them.

 Very useful records

-Censuses are a valuable source for family historians and were compiled every ten years from 1841.
-You can currently access them for the years 1841-1911.
+Censuses are a valuable source for family historians.
+Compiled every ten years from 1841, you can currently access them for the years 1841-1911.
 They contain information such as names, addresses, ages and occupations.
-The easiest way to use them is online, which you can do from home (but you may have to pay) or for free via the People’s Network computers in Cornwall’s public libraries.
+The easiest way to access them is online.
+You can do this from home (but you may have to pay) or for free via the People’s Network computers in Cornwall’s public libraries.
 To learn more about the census see our Public records page.

-These church records list baptisms, marriages and burials and generally cover from the 1560s to the present day.
+Church records list baptisms, marriages and burials and generally cover from the 1560's to the present day.
 They vary in the detail they contain, but can include names, ages, occupations and where people lived.
-For more details see the Cornwall Record Office collections pages or the Cornwall Family History Society website.
+You can find further details on the:

-Cornwall Record Office (CRO) holds the original registers for Cornwall’s 257 parishes and they can be accessed there via microfiche (it is also possible to obtain copies).
+Cornwall Record Office (CRO) holds the original registers for Cornwall’s 257 parishes.
+You can access them there via microfiche and it is also possible to obtain copies.
 Further microfiche copies of local registers are available at our county-wide service points.
-Transcripts of some registers are available at CRO, the Cornwall Family History Society and the Cornish Studies Library (CSL).
-Bishops Transcripts (contemporary copies of parish registers) are also useful, as are Non-Conformist registers (mainly Methodist), both of which are available at CRO.
+Transcripts of some registers are available at CRO.
+The Cornwall Family History Society and the Cornish Studies Library (CSL) also have transcripts.
+Other useful records available at CRO include:

-Commonly known as birth, marriage and death registers and certificates, they began in 1837 and continue until today.
-The Registration Service (RS) charges a small fee to search them for you, but they can contain a wealth of useful information, e.g. names, maiden names, occupations.
-There is no public access to the original registers themselves, but the indexes can be accessed through Cornwall Family History Society or for free, online at FreeBMD.
+Commonly known as birth, marriage and death registers and certificates, civil registration began in 1837 and continues today.
+The Registration Service (RS) charges a small fee to search them for you.
+They can contain a wealth of useful information, including names, maiden names and occupations.
+There is no public access to the original registers themselves.
+You can access the indexes through Cornwall Family History Society or for free, online at FreeBMD.

 Local places to visit

-Although a lot of information can be acquired remotely, it can be a rewarding exercise to visit the repositories that hold the original documents.
+You can get a lot of information remotely but it can be rewarding to visit the places that hold the original documents.
 Outlined below are three useful places to visit or contact.

 Cornwall Record Office